How Being Open To New Changes Helped This WW Member Hit Reset

-*People following the WW program can expect to lose 1-2 pounds/week.
-Kara lost weight on a prior program and is continuing on PersonalPoints™.
+*People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
+Kara lost weight on a prior program and is continuing on WeightWatchers.

 As told to Katerina Gkionis